-I’ve been meaning to make some sort of keto dessert for awhile now.
+I’ve been meaning to make some sort of keto dessert for a while now.
 The reason it hasn’t come sooner is that I’ve largely been unimpressed by the many variations of low carb desserts floating around the internet.
 Well, that changes now.

-In order to help make your holiday season a little more keto friendly I’ve come up with the Bourbon Caramel Pumpkin Cheesecake.
+In order to help make your holiday season a little more keto friendly, I’ve come up with the Bourbon Caramel Pumpkin Cheesecake.
 It’s DELICIOUS!
 I tested it on an unsuspecting taste tester and they had no idea that it was low carb.

 There is a fair amount of bourbon in this recipe.
 The alcohol in the crust and the cake gets cooked out in the oven.
 But for the caramel, if you want a bit more of a bite to it you can add the bourbon late in the caramel making process so that all of the alcohol doesn’t cook off.
-On the flip side, if you absolutely don’t want any alcohol in your cake you could leave the bourbon out all together.
-It will change the flavor slightly but with caramel, pecans, pumpkin and cheesecake I think you’ll be just fine.
+On the flip side, if you absolutely don’t want any alcohol in your cake you could leave the bourbon out altogether.
+It will change the flavor slightly but with caramel, pecans, pumpkin, and cheesecake I think you’ll be just fine.

 a note about sweetness